Burial & Cemetery

 Is embalming necessary?

 No. Because the burial takes place shortly after death, embalming is not legally required.
 This is one of the primary ways direct burial saves money.
-If you prefer a traditional service with a viewing later, you might explore Above Ground Burial Options (Options and Timeline) to see how those requirements differ.
+If you prefer a traditional service with a viewing later, you can ask the funeral home about scheduling a memorial gathering separately, since those arrangements have different requirements.

 Is a burial vault required?